 A1: One of the benefits to me is pure enjoyment.
-I love writing, its as simple as that.
-Plus, I would love to document our journey as a family in Tokyo.
+I would also love to document our journey as a family in Tokyo.
 If my writings are as goofy as I am, then some posts will appeal to family and friends.
 On the other hand, some posts will have little appeal to anyone except myself in the writing of them.
 I don’t want to say it’s a diary, but a sort of record of my thoughts and our life, kind of like photos.
 Maybe my daughter or grandchildren will one day read through my old posts the same as they would view a box of old photos, and it will give them a new insight and understanding into who I am, or who I once was.

 Q2: How does your story fit into the world?
 Is your blog helpful to someone?

-A2: My writing fits into my world, and I’m sure it will fit into the world of other expats and new moms.
+A2: My writing fits into my world, and I’m sure it will fit into the world of some expats and new moms.
 I don’t know if my writing is helpful to others yet, but I do know that I see things in a lens that many others don’t.
 I probably won’t have a consistent theme, but that’s okay because that is just me, a bit of a ‘box of chocolates’, and you’ll never know what you’re going to get until you open each new post.
 I guess some posts may resonate with some people and therefore will be helpful, or thought provoking.